jeiglsperger/Master-Thesis/README.md

 ### Discriminative Guided Warping (DGW)
 DGW runs on two different ways for the two datasets.
 CashierData in a Jupyter Notebook, and Schachtschneider via command line, as the computation duration is too long to be executed in an open notebook.
 #### CashierData
-Just let the DGW.ipynb run in a Jupyter Notebook
+Just go to the DGW folder and let the DGW.ipynb run in a Jupyter Notebook

 ```
 run_DTW(n_trials=50, database_name="default", *shift_numbers=(0,))